wtianlu/rtfMRINF_IPS/README.md

   * vis_questionnairedata.m
 * Documentation: TBA

+## Software requirements

+The Matlab scripts have been tested in Matlab 2016b.
+The Python scripts have been tested in Python 2.7.

 ## Citation

 For usage of the scripts and the associated manuscript, please use the following: